BoboTiG/python-mss/docs/source/usage.rst

 Backends
 ^^^^^^^^

 The GNU/Linux implementation has multiple backends (see :ref:`backends`), or ways it can take screenshots.
-The :py:func:`mss.mss` and :py:func:`mss.linux.mss` functions will normally autodetect which one is appropriate, but you can override this if you want.
+The :py:class:`mss.MSS` constructor will normally autodetect which one is appropriate, but you can override this if you want.

 There are three available backends.